IsaacCavallaro/BeatTheBlues/README.md

 # Implentation Plan

-- To keep track of implementing each feature, I used trello. (link to trello).
+- To keep track of implementing each feature, I used trello.

+- To view my trello board please click [here](https://trello.com/b/HAAYZp6U/terminal-app) .
 To make full use of trello, I used a combination of label colours and deadlines to see what action I needed to do next.

 ![Alt](docs/trello_screenshots/Trello_Screen_Shot_2021-05-21_11.54.34_am.png)